We Are Not for Everyone

 We offer a unique experience — one unlike a hotel, resort, inn or bed and breakfast.
 Secluded, luxuriant and serene, our retreat is perfect for a couple seeking a romantic escape, newlyweds seeking a honeymoon destination or an artist seeking inspiration.
 To be sure you know what to expect, we want to tell you more about our rustic retreat.
 We are not for everyone, but if you have a sense of adventure, love being close to nature and want to experience Caribbean living the way it ought to be, Yuquiyú may be for you.

 Minimum stay: The minimum stay is two consecutive nights.

 Terms of payment: Full payment by credit card is required to guarantee your reservation.
-Although there are no refunds, you may reschedule, subject to availability, if you cancel your reservation in writing at least two weeks in advance.
+There are no refunds for any reason.
+Therefore, we strongly advise you to purchase travel insurance.

 Smoke free: We are smoke free everywhere on the property except in the parking area.

-No porters: Since we have no porters, you will need to carry your own things.
+No porters: Since we have no porters, you will need to carry your own baggage.

-Natural air conditioning: There is no mechanical air conditioning, but each treehouse has large doors and windows that can be fully opened to take advantage of the Trade Winds.
+Natural air conditioning: There is no mechanical air conditioning, but each treehouse has large louvered and screened doors and windows that can be fully opened to take advantage of the Trade Winds.
 As well, each has a floor fan.
-Puerto Rico has one of the most unvarying temperatures in the world, with an average high of 77° F in winter to 85° F in the summer.
+Puerto Rico has one of the most unvarying temperatures in the world, with an average high of 80° F in winter to 85° F in the summer.

 Insects, lizards & other small animals: Yuquiyú is a glamorous camping, or “glamping,” destination — a chance to experience nature in comfort.
 You need to be aware that the rainforest’s web of life includes mosquitoes and other insects.
-Keeping their numbers at bay are harmless animals, such as singing tree frogs (known as “coquís”), lizards and spiders.
-At times, a small number of those creatures may be inside your treehouse (typically a couple of small lizards).
-If you are uncomfortable with that possibility, Yuquiyú would not be a suitable choice.
+Keeping their numbers at bay are harmless animals, such as singing tree frogs (known as “coquís”) and lizards.
+At times, a small number of those creatures may be inside your treehouse if the doors are open (typically a small lizard or two).
+Each treehouse has a mosquito net available to surround the bed.

-Screens & repellent: The sleeping area of each treehouse is fully screened (older photos do not show the screens).
+Screens & repellents: The sleeping area of each treehouse is fully screened (older photos do not show the screens).
 There are no bothersome insects from dawn to dusk.
 From dusk to dawn, you can close the doors and windows — the wooden louvers let air in and the screens keep insects out.
 But, to better appreciate the gentle breezes and sounds of the rainforest at night, leave the doors and windows open.
 Even though we have few mosquitoes, you can reduce the risk of a bite by showering before going to bed and by applying the Plant-Based Lemon Eucalyptus repellent or the Cutter Backwoods DEET-based repellent that we provide.
 Cutter Backwoods is more effective and longer lasting.
 Wind also is effective against mosquitoes.
 Set your floor fan to medium speed.